apitrace/apitrace/README.markdown

 to trace by using `glxtrace.so` as an ordinary `libGL.so` and injecting into `LD_LIBRARY_PATH`:

-    ln -s glxtrace.so libGL.so
+    ln -s glxtrace.so wrappers/libGL.so
-    ln -s glxtrace.so libGL.so.1
+    ln -s glxtrace.so wrappers/libGL.so.1
-    ln -s glxtrace.so libGL.so.1.2
+    ln -s glxtrace.so wrappers/libGL.so.1.2
-    export LD_LIBRARY_PATH=/path/to/directory/where/glxtrace/is:$LD_LIBRARY_PATH
+    export LD_LIBRARY_PATH=/path/to/apitrace/wrappers:$LD_LIBRARY_PATH
     export TRACE_LIBGL=/path/to/real/libGL.so.1
     /path/to/application